- Open Access

 Electronic supplementary material

-Additional file 2: K. marxianus.
+Additional file 2: Alignment of upstream sequences of inulinase genes from various strains of K. marxianus.
 Km = Kluyveromyces marxianus.
 Strains names are indicated after Km-.
 Asterisks indicate conserved nucleotides.
 The putative binding sites of KmMig1p are shaded.
 (PDF 62 KB)

 Authors’ original submitted files for images